 - Questions To Ask When Choosing A Laptop For College

-- Ten Tech Skills Every College Student Needs
+- Ten Information Technology Skills Every College Student Needs

 Use heating or cooling wraps

-While space heaters are not allowed in the dorms, heated shoulder wraps and heated blankets are permitted at most colleges, including mine.
+While space heaters and heated mattress pads are not allowed in the dorms, heated shoulder wraps and heated blankets are permitted at most colleges, including mine.
 I love my heated shoulder wrap and rest it around my shoulders when I am working at my desk or trying to fall asleep at night in a cold dorm room.

 Another item I have is a cooling wrap that can help tremendously with too-hot dorms or on particularly hot days.
 I would keep a cooling wrap in my dorm freezer for whenever I needed to use it, though a nice cold washcloth or towel can also do the trick.

 - How I’m Managing My Back Pain This Semester